If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 Why SIELE is Better than DELE?

-The most significant advantage of sitting for the SIELE test is its availability throughout the year.
+The most significant advantage of taking the SIELE test is its year-round availability.
 In addition, you don’t have to sit for a specific level.

-SIELE is a fast, fail-proof, and flexible exam that operates on a one-size-fits-everything.
-It is based on where you may sit and score as many points (from 0 to 1000) as possible.
+SIELE is a fast, fail-proof, and flexible exam that operates on a one-size-fits-everything basis.
+It is based on where you sit and how many points you score (from 0 to 1000).

-It is a single multilevel test that doesn’t have a pass or fail grade, so you can never be unsuccessful.
+It is a single multilevel test with no pass/fail grade, so you can never be unsuccessful.

-It is like English language tests like IELTS or TOEFL.
+It is similar to English language tests such as IELTS or TOEFL.

 On the other hand, if you pass any of the modules (A1, A2, B1, B2, C1, and C2) you sat for under DELE, you will be certified accordingly.